kalex19/HH-KL-Family-Feud/README.md

 ### Our Biggest Success

 Our biggest success was working as a team, being okay with failure, taking our time to plan and strategically work through each issue as it arose.
+Additionally, trying out new features such as the progress bar (above and beyond the comp) was a fun experience.

 ## Getting Started